mmbelkiman/XNA-Monogame-Sat-System/README.md

 Feel free to change what you need, if you have ideas for improvement, contact and share =]

 # Created by:
- * Maurio Terra (@mauriciomta) mauriciomta@gmail.com
+ * Mauricio Terra (@mauriciomta) mauriciomta@gmail.com
  * Marcelo Belkiman (@mmbelkiman) marcelobelkiman@gmail.com

 # Installation

-Copy file RotatedRectangle.cs to your project.
+Copy file RotatedRectangle.cs, Circle.cs, CollideObj.cs to your project.
 Yeah, thats all. (need Monogame/XNA)

 # Example
 You can see Game1.cs to see how to use